 The input file defines the substructure geometry, material properties, restraints, finite-element resolution, number of retained modes in the dynamics system reduction, modal damping coefficients, and auxiliary parameters.
-The geometry is defined by joint coordinates in the global reference system (inertial-frame coordinate system shown in Figure 4), with the origin at the intersection of the undeflected tower centerline with mean sea level (MSL) or ground level for land-based structures.
+The geometry is defined by joint coordinates in the global reference system (inertial-frame coordinate system), with the origin at the intersection of the undeflected tower centerline with mean sea level (MSL) or ground level for land-based structures.
 A member connects two joints; multiple members may use a common joint.
-Nodes are the result of the member refinement into multiple (NDiv input parameter) elements (nodes are located at the ends of each element, as shown in Figure 5), and they are calculated by the module.

-In the current release, the geometry of a member is defined by its outer diameter and wall thickness (assuming a tubular geometry), and the material properties are defined by its Young's modulus, shear modulus, and mass density.
-Member properties are specified at the joints; if properties change from one joint to the other, they will be linearly interpolated for the inner elements.
-Thus, a tapered member will be treated as a cylindrical member with step-wise variation of its properties.
-In a future release, a tapered finite-element formulation will be implemented, and a more accurate representation of a tapered member will become available.
+Nodes are the resultant of the member refinement into multiple (NDiv input parameter) elements (nodes are located at the ends of each element), and they are determined by the module.
+In the current release, member properties are outer diameter and wall thickness of tubular segments, whereas material properties are Young's modulus, shear modulus, and mass density.
+Member properties are specified at the joints; if properties change from one joint to the other, they will be linearly interpolated for the inner finite elements.
+Thus a tapered member will be treated as a cylindrical member with step-wise variation of its properties; in a future release, a tapered finite-element formulation will be implemented, and a more accurate representation of a tapered member will become available.

-The hydrodynamic loads (including buoyancy) are computed by HydroDyn and transferred by the glue code at those nodes that are underwater (submerged nodes).
-Additionally, the self-weight distributed load components (from gravity) are calculated by SubDyn and applied at all the nodes.
+The hydrodynamic loads (including buoyancy) are computed by HydroDyn and transferred to SubDyn by the glue code at the submerged nodes.
+Additionally the self-weight distributed load components (from gravity) are calculated by SubDyn and applied at all the nodes.
 Note that other load and inertial properties may be input via the HydroDyn module input file, where marine growth and flooding/ballasting of the members can be specified.

 This document is organized as follows.
-Section 2 details how to obtain the SubDyn and FAST software archives and run either the stand-alone version of SubDyn or SubDyn coupled to FAST.
-Section 3 describes the SubDyn input files.
-Section 4 discusses the output files generated by SubDyn; these include echo files, a summary file, and the results file.
-Section 5 provides modeling guidance when using SubDyn.
-The SubDyn theory is covered in Section 6.
-Section 7 outlines future work, and Section 8 contains a list of references.
-Example input files are shown in Appendices A and B. A summary of available output channels are found in Appendix C. Instructions for compiling the stand-alone SubDyn program are detailed in Appendix D. Appendix E tracks the major changes that have been made to SubDyn for each public release.
+Section 1 details how to obtain the SubDyn and FAST software archives and run both the stand-alone SubDyn or SubDyn coupled to FAST.
+Section 2 describes the SubDyn input files.
+Section 3 discusses the output files generated by SubDyn; these include echo files, a summary file, and the results file.
+Section 4 provides modeling guidance when using SubDyn.
+The SubDyn theory is covered in Section 5.
+Section 6 outlines future work, and Section 7 contains a list of references.
+Example input files are shown in Appendixes A and B. A summary of available output channels are found in Appendix C. Instructions for compiling the stand-alone SubDyn program are detailed in Appendix D. Appendix E tracks the major changes we have made to SubDyn for each public release.